cia-group/tabforest/README.md

 # tabforest
 Predicting the relevance of titles + abstracts from agroforestry studies

+To run any of the models created...

+    1. Download the /tabforest/run_model.ipynb as an ipynb and run on Google Colab.
+    2. Upload your own csv with TAB column (including title + abstract info) and Label column of 1s and 0s (1 for relevant and 0 for irrelevant) to Google Colab.
+    3. Follow the intstructions in the Colab notebook.

 Title + Abstract Team Members & Information:

 Laura Vaiurus (Linear Model + Mini Bert + SciBERT models)